Felitaur Site

 Why is ssh better than telnet?

 Why is ftp considered a security risk?
 How is sftp different?
-What is tcpd?

 What are tcp wrappers, why are they useful?